 Which course delivery style is most beneficial for your care organisation?

-When organising the staff training that is appropriate for your organisation, one of the first considerations should be the style used to deliver the course content.
+When planning the staff training that is appropriate for your organisation, one of the first considerations should be the style used to deliver the course content.
 Which learning environment will mean that your staff have the best chance to retain knowledge and make the training effective?
-There are lots of options that should be considered in order to find the best training for your staff and also for the organisation.
+There are lots of options that should be considered

 Sharing Best Practise – These Face to Face sessions allow not only our trainer to share their knowledge on a subject, but they facilitate an environment whereby your staff can share ideas and knowledge, relating to your service users and care environment.